 - Students Services

-The Swiss Private Model at GBS:
+The Swiss Private Model:

-Students often opt for public universities if they wish to study in an environment with a large array of permanent faculty members and large classes as government subsidized tuition fees allow more students to apply.
+Students often opt for public universities if they wish to study in an environment with a large array of permanent faculty members and large classes as government-subsidized tuition fees allow more students to apply.

-The teaching approach is wholly theoretical and often taught by professors who have carried out research and long been associated with the academic world and rarely with the professional world of private companies and employment.
+The teaching approach is wholly theoretical and often taught by professors who have carried out research and long been associated with the academic world but rarely with the professional world of private companies and employment.

 The teaching methodology is much more hands-on, interactive, and practical.
-This category of professors ultimately train students to be better prepared and offer an insight into real-world markets.
+This category of professors ultimately train students to be better prepared and offer insight into real-world markets.
 As a result, credible private schools venture overseas to gain programmatic accreditation and look for external supervision and global benchmarking.